Hawaii Gun Laws

 The states that do not honor Hawaii’s concealed carry weapons permits include:

-California, Colorado, Connecticut, Delaware, Illinois, Louisiana, Maryland, Massachusetts, Minnesota, Montana, Nevada, New Jersey, New Mexico, New York, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Washington, Washington D.C, Wyoming.
+California, Colorado, Connecticut, Delaware, Illinois, Louisiana, Maryland, Massachusetts, Minnesota, Montana, Nevada, New Jersey, New Mexico, New York, North Dakota, Oregon, Pennsylvania, Rhode Island, South Carolina, Washington, Washington D.C, and Wyoming.

 How Reciprocity Works in Hawaii